Health & Wellbeing

 • High interdependence (lack of needing to seek external validation)

-Self-identity is closely linked and very important to good mental health.
-For example, having a positive self-identity can help improve your mental health leading to greater confidence.
-On the other hand, a negative self-identity can lead to a lack of self-worth and spur mental health problems such as anxiety and insecurity.
+Self-identity is closely linked to good mental health.
+For example, having a positive self-identity can help improve your mental health, leading to greater confidence.
+On the other hand, a negative self-identity can lead to a lack of self-worth, resulting in mental health problems such as anxiety and depression.
+There are various things that can cause a poor sense of self-identity, including:

 • Trauma